hesstobi/matlab-mosaik-toolbox/README.md

 ## Quickstart

-It is recommended for Mosaik toolbox to run MATLab 2015b or later.
+It is recommended for Mosaik toolbox to run MATLab 2015a or later.
 Earlier versions have not been tested.

-For socket communication you need [JSONLab](http://www.mathworks.com/matlabcentral/fileexchange/33381-jsonlab--a-toolbox-to-encode-decode-json-files-in-matlab-octave) or provided in our repository (**jsonlab-1.x.mltbx**).
-Just install the toolbox or put the .m files in your MATLab path.
+For socket communication you need [JSONLab](http://www.mathworks.com/matlabcentral/fileexchange/33381-jsonlab--a-toolbox-to-encode-decode-json-files-in-matlab-octave).
+Just install the toolbox or put the .m files in your MATLAB path.

-Then you can just install the Mosaik toolbox (**mosaiktlbx-x.x.mltbx**).
+Then you can just install the Mosaik toolbox (**mosaiktlbx-1.0.mltbx**).

 ## Scenario Definition